zeroc-ice/ice-packaging/ice/rpm/README.md

 - Build the RPMs as a non-root user.

-On Red Hat Enterprise Linux 7:
+On Red Hat Enterprise Linux 7 with bi-arch support (x86_64 and i686):

-    $ cd pkgdir/SPECS
+    $ cd ~/rpmbuild/SPECS
     $ rpmbuild -bb --sign --target noarch,i686,x86_64 ice.spec

-On SuSE Linux Enterprise Server 12 and Amazon Linux:
+On Red Hat Enterprise Linux 7 for a single architecture, SuSE Linux Enterprise Server 12 or Amazon Linux:

-    $ cd pkgdir/SPECS
+    $ cd ~/rpmbuild/SPECS
     $ rpmbuild -bb --sign --target noarch,x86_64 ice.spec

 Omit the `--sign` option if you do not want to sign the RPMs, or if you do not have a GnuPG key setup.

-Upon completion, the binary RPMs can be found in `pkgdir/RPMS`.
+Upon completion, the binary RPMs can be found in `~/rpmbuild/RPMS`.

 ## Applying a Patch